What is Elon Musk's version of ChatGPT?

 How does ChatGPT with Elon Musk work?

 ChatGPT with Elon Musk utilizes artificial intelligence (AI) to generate human-like responses to user inputs.
 It is trained on a vast amount of text data from the internet, allowing it to understand and generate coherent and contextually relevant responses.
-The model uses a technique called deep learning, specifically a type of neural network known as a transformer, to process and generate text.
+The model uses a technique called deep learning, which involves training a neural network with multiple layers to process and understand language.

 What sets ChatGPT with Elon Musk apart?